brickpool/logo/doc/PG-Protocol.md

 `11` | Fetch Data Response | (`13`) | 80
 `15` | Exception Response | (`..`) | 2
 >Figure Maximum R Parameters __0BA6__

+__Notes:__ 1) The information in brackets shows the command code to which a response related.

 ## Estimating Serial Transaction Timing